Primary Care MPhil/PhD/MD

 We have a number of key partnerships that provide excellent research and educational opportunities for our postgraduates.
 These partners include NIHR CLAHRC NWC, Liverpool Clinical Commissioning Group and other research groups in IPHS and the wider Faculty and University.

 Clinical academic links such as these mean we're well placed to support and host PhD studentships provided by UKCRN partners, such as the MRC, ESRC, DH and EPSRC.
-Additionally we work closely with the NIHR research infrastructure and networks.
-We host a local area network of the NIHR research design service.
-In all of this our researchers collaborate with many professionals in Psychiatry, Clinical Psychology and Medicine.

 Strong research funding